kpavlis/vr-game/README.md

 Village Neighbors is a simple virtual reality game developed in Unity using C#.
 The player explores a stylized village, interacts with objects and signs, and searches for a hidden treasure.
 The game includes animated elements, patrolling NPCs, and a pause menu with basic settings.

+> 📌 The `resources` folder contains supporting material such as screenshots and documents.

 ## ✨ Highlights

 - Immersive VR experience in a stylized village setting